Minelordsuniverse/mil-simulation-test/README.md

 # mil-simulation-test
-NOTE: THIS IS JUST A TEST/SAMPLE USING PLACEHOLDER VALUES, AND THIS PROJECT IS ONLY MEANT FOR REFERENCE/EDUCATIONAL PURPOSES.
+NOTE: THIS IS JUST A TEST/SAMPLE PROJECT, AND THIS PROJECT IS ONLY MEANT FOR REFERENCE/EDUCATIONAL PURPOSES.
+ALL VALUES NOT GENERATED ARE EITHER PLACEHOLDERS OR CONFIRMED VALUES.

 ---